Child Care Report Card & Star Quality Program

 Under Tennessee's Child Care Report Card System, every licensed child care agency must undergo an annual evaluation and post a report card of the results.
 Agencies are required to post their report card with their renewal license where parents can clearly see them.
 The Report Card system is mandatory for all licensed providers.
 An agency must be opened for one year before it is assessed.

 Have questions?
 Contact the local Child Care Assessment Office near you.
+Click here for a listing of contact information.

 Star Quality Program